Knights_1600x660B

 The orchestra seeks out and prioritizes collaborative partnerships with artists often underrepresented in classical music.
 Recent seasons have included performances with Brooklyn-based Pan Evolution Steel Orchestra, with African musicians as part of William Kentridge’s The Head and the Load, and with a diverse group of contemporary composers and performers including Vijay Iyer, Kinan Azmeh, Angélica Negrón, and Jessie Montgomery, among others.

 The Knights are proud to be known as “one of Brooklyn’s sterling cultural products…known far beyond the borough for their relaxed virtuosity and expansive repertory” (The New Yorker).
 Their roster boasts musicians of remarkably diverse talents, including composers, arrangers, singer-songwriters, and improvisers, who bring a range of cultural influences to the group, from jazz and klezmer to pop and indie rock music.
 The unique camaraderie within the group retains the intimacy and spontaneity of chamber music in performance.
-Through the palatable joy and friendship in their music-making, each musician strives to include new and familiar audiences to experience this important art form.
+Through the palpable joy and friendship in their music-making, each musician strives to include new and familiar audiences to experience this important art form.